-The use or storage of barbeque grills on balconies or under overhangs is prohibited by the Florida Fire Prevention Code.
-Grills shall be ten feet or further from any structure.
+The use or storage of barbecue grills on balconies or under overhangs is prohibited by the Florida Fire Prevention Code.
+A new exception allows listed electric portable, tabletop grills, such as a small George Foreman grill.
+Grills using charcoal, wood, or fuel shall be ten feet or further from any structure.

 Chapter 83 of Florida Statutes provides owners, landlords, registered agents, or associations of apartment buildings, townhouses, or condominiums the right to exceed the requirements of the Florida Fire Prevention Code and prohibit any open cooking grills or burning on property.